spoonapps/docs/doc/quick_start/tryit/tryit.md

 You should see a new command prompt appear.
 This prompt is running in the container.

-**Tip**: "Is my command prompt containerized, or not?"
-When the command prompt is running inside a Spoon container, you'll see the first 8 characters of the container ID in the prompt.
+**Tip**: "*Is my command prompt containerized, or not?*" When the command prompt is running inside a Spoon container, you'll see the first 8 characters of the container ID in the prompt.

 So, your native command prompt will look like this: